somni1oquist/DownUnderUs/CodingRule.md

 ### Migrations

 - Do NOT upload your local database file `.db`.
-- **Always** check if there is new migrations on Git before you commit a migration.
+- **Always** check if there are new migrations on Git before you commit a migration.
 - Follow the migrate-upgrade workflow with command `flask db migrate -m "comment"` then `flask db upgrade` after checking.
 - Make **meaningful** comment when you migrate, e.g. `flask db migrate -m "add user table"`.